Can Online Learning Be Better This Fall? These Educators Think So

 "Frankly, we were all thrust into remote learning in the spring.
 And, you know, not everyone was ready for that," Rowe says.
 "Now I think we've learned a lot about what elements can work and we're trying to be a resource on that front."

 But some are concerned that this program may be overpromising.
-For one, the equity issues that interfere with some families — including some of Lillian Evrard's classmates — being able to take part in real-time instruction aren't going anywhere.
+For one, the equity issues that interfere with some families being able to take part in real-time instruction — including some of Lillian Evrard's classmates — aren't going anywhere.
 Many districts are still working on getting devices and Wi-Fi to all students amid widespread budget cuts.
 And while NSSI won't necessarily cost districts money, the organization is not providing computers or an Internet connection.

 And then there's the pedagogy.
 Many high-performing charter school networks that are associated with NSSI, like Achievement First and Ascend Learning, have been criticized in the past for an approach to teaching that is overly scripted and standardized and that emphasizes high test scores above all.
 This "no-excuses" model has been falling out of favor in recent years.